carteras/IT-CBR/assignments/Network Administration and Security/2022_Semester2_AI1_Learning Stations.md

 ## Your learning station must include at the minimum:

--   Evidence you solved up to bandit10 for year 11 students and 15 for year 12 students who've done the previous 10 before.
+-   Evidence you solved up to bandit10 for year 11 students and 15 for year 12 students who\'ve done the previous 10 before.
 Note: if you have done more than 15 last year, do five more than where you were at.

--   Material for learning stations that covers more than one of the following commands (you'll likely need to do an exercise from bandit 6+):
+-   Material for learning stations that covers more than one of the following commands (you\'ll likely need to do an exercise from bandit 6+):

     -   file